Ricardicus/ric-script/README.md

-# Snapshot of language syntax
+# Snapshot of the language syntax

 ```
 # Conditionals